-If you are seeking home health care or hospice services, it’s natural to have questions or feel nervous.
+If you are seeking home health care services or VNH Hospice, it’s natural to have questions or feel nervous.
 We’re here to answer all of your questions and help you every step of the way.
 If you don’t see the answer to your question below, please call us at 888-300-8853.
 Or, get help now!

 VNH caregivers regularly visit people in more than 160 towns in southeastern Vermont and southwestern New Hampshire.
 Review our map to see if we cover your area.

 People of all ages use home health care.
 This includes those who are able to be discharged from a hospital or nursing home but need additional care, people who have short-term health needs, and people who need assistance due to age or disability to remain at home.

 Medicare and many other insurance providers cover all or a portion of care provided by certified home health care agencies.
 Check with your individual insurance carrier for your plan.